'Total War: Pharaoh' and 'Star Trek: Infinite': boldly going where we've been before

 Outgunned, outmanned, outnumbered, out-planned.

-To my surprise, twenty minutes later, I watched the invading forces beat an ignominious retreat.
+To my surprise, 20 minutes later, I watched the invading forces beat an ignominious retreat.

 After flirting with high fantasy, Creative Assembly and SEGA have returned the Total War grand strategy franchise to its historical roots with Total War: Pharaoh.
 Set in the Bronze Age, players can contest the title of either Pharaoh or King of the Hittites, a rival empire based in what is now Turkey and Syria.
 The goal, as always, is conquest, but much of the game can be won in the royal court, where players can use political actions to gain legitimacy, discredit other faction leaders on the court, or even assassinate the sitting ruler.